Search Insulin Index

 Why these results?

-• High glycemic load foods stimulate high insulin release.
+• High insulin index foods stimulate high insulin release.

 • Certain proteins (like dairy and fish) also trigger insulin.